 Format a write-protected USB drive

-To format a write-protected USB key, simply go through the Windows registry.
+To format a write-protected USB key, simply go through the register Windows.

 To do this, I invite you to follow these few steps:

-- Press the Windows key and R at the same time.
-In the displayed field, type "regedit" and validate.
+- Press the key at the same time Windows and R. In the field that appears, type “regedit” and validate.

 - Find the following key: HKEY_LOCAL_MACHINESystemCurrentControlSetControlStorageDevicePolicies.